Most reliable vacuum cleaner brands

 How vacuum cleaner brands compare

-Our data shows that whether you want an upright or a cylinder you should be able to get a really good vacuum cleaner that lasts longer than ten years - if you choose your brand wisely.
+Our data shows that you should be able to get a really good vacuum cleaner that lasts well over six years - if you choose your brand wisely.

-A third of the least reliable brand's machines will be in landfill by the time you get to ten years, but almost all of the most reliable brands vacuum cleaners will still be going strong.
+A quarter of the least reliable brand's machines will be in landfill by the time you get to ten years, but almost all of the most reliable brand's vacuum cleaners will still be going strong.

-96% of the most reliable brand of cylinder vacuum cleaner are still going strong after ten years.
+93% of vacuum cleaners from the most reliable brand are still going strong after six years.

 Our reliability scores don't just take account of how long each product lasts before developing a fault, we also factor in the severity of the fault, so an engine failure is weighted more heavily than a broken accessory.
 We also take account of the age of the machine when it develops a fault, so if a vacuum cleaner breaks after a year, the brand is penalised more heavily in the overall reliability score.